 What kind of information is collected?

-The landing page prompts you to fill in the following information:
+The contact form on the Contact Us page prompts you to fill in the following information:

 - Your full name

 - Your email address (this is used as a means of identifying the donor)

 - the number of the credit card, or debit card, that is to be used